Education

 Michele Costola, Researcher, Department of Economics, Ca' Foscari University of Venice

-The Department of Economics hosts two 2020 ESTP courses.
-The two training courses are organized by GOPA, leading provider of statistical services, and financed by EUROSTAT in the frame of the ESTP programme.
+The Department of Economics hosted two 2020 ESTP courses.
+The two training courses were organized by GOPA, leading provider of statistical services, and financed by EUROSTAT in the frame of the ESTP programme.

 Trainers